legendu-net/blog/misc/content/2017-06-11-environment-variable-docker.markdown

 but rather for convenient reference of the author and future improvement.
 **

+## Environment Variables

+1. It seems that Docker reads neither `/etc/profile` nor `/etc/environment` for environment variables.

+2. You can create environment variables for the current user using the command `ENV`.
+   And you can also manually export environment variables in a init script once the container is started.

+3. There is an option in JupyterHub to keep env virables from the JupyterHub process for JupyterLab processes.

+## Environment Variables in Entrypoint

 The exec form of ENTRYPOINT does not invoke a command shell, unlike the shell form.